 If you are invited to organize an event in the context of the Conference (e.g. invited paper session), a website feature allows you to send an electronic invitation to other participants.
 If you choose to do so, we will ask you for the recipient's name and email address.
 By using this feature, you should be aware that the data you enter for these invitations are personal information which will be treated according to this Policy.

-We use your personal information to provide Conference services such as: paper, poster and tutorial proposals submission, proposals' review and notification of the outcome, collection of the camera ready versions and publication of the accepted proposals, registration for the Conference, participation in a tutorial, participation in the Exhibition of the Conference, publication of the Conference program, access to the virtual Conference and other transactions.
+We use your personal information to provide Conference services such as: paper, poster and tutorial proposals submission, proposals' review and notification of the outcome, collection of the camera ready versions and publication of the accepted proposals, registration for the Conference, participation in a tutorial, participation in the Exhibition of the Conference, publication of the Conference program, access to the 'in-person' and the virtual parts of the Conference and other transactions.
 We also use the personal information to provide you with information about meeting and event planning and access to specific account information for administrative purposes.
 In addition, we may use the information to improve the Conference services, as well as the performance and usability of the Conference website.
 We also use details to send to you newsletters about the Conference, promotions of Conference events and featured specials, and to conduct online surveys about the Conference, and other promotional operations for this event or future events, via email, or postal mail.
 Any photos we may collect will only be used for the improvement of our services, including the announcement of award winners, and will not be shared with third parties, unless you explicitly provide your consent.
 For video and audio recordings as well as web streaming services please see below.
-In any case, we will use your personal data only to the extent that is necessary to provide our services, including those related to the virtual Conference.
+In any case, we will use your personal data only to the extent that is necessary to provide our services, including those related to the 'in-person' and the virtual parts of the Conference.

 The Conference in order to provide all the required services may share your personal information with other service providers that may be located in countries outside of your own.
 Although the data protection laws of these various countries may not be as comprehensive as those in your own country, the Conference will take appropriate steps to ensure that your personal information is handled as described in this Policy.
 The Conference does not sell nor rent your personal information.